Hi Folks,

 The question of psychological questions is one for another discussion, but in brief, if there is a job that requires this sort of questioning, then that part of the interview/candidate assessment should be outsourced to a suitably qualified psychologist who can handle that in a professional manner.

 I can give you an example of that.
 Many years ago I was interviewed for a particular job that ultimately would require the highest security clearance.
-Therefore the recruitment process was very involved and took many months.
-Part of that involved a psychological assessment, and I was sent to a psychologist where I spent an afternoon doing tests and after a break while the tests were scored, I was then interviewed by the psychologist.
-I can tell you it was a very gruelling session, and I was mentally exhausted at the end of it.
+Therefore, the recruitment process was very involved and took many months.
+Part of that involved a psychological assessment, and I was sent to a psychologist where I spent an afternoon doing tests.
+After a break while the tests were scored, I was then interviewed by the psychologist.
+I can tell you it was a very grueling session, and I was mentally exhausted at the end of it.

 Asking a question as detailed by the OP has nothing whatsoever to do with psychology.
-It tells us nothing about understanding a person's mental processes, brain functions, and behaviour.
+It tells us nothing about understanding a person's mental processes, brain functions, and behavior.

 From Australia, Melbourne